-Adding collaborators in Spark AR Hub is only recommended as a way to credit those who worked on the effect.
+Adding collaborators in Meta Spark Hub is only recommended as a way to credit those who worked on the effect.
 It is not for crediting sponsors, business partners or any other person or party.

 To invite someone to be a collaborator on your effect:

 Only people who have logged into Meta Spark Studio or Meta Spark Hub at least once will appear in this search.

 When you add a collaborator to an effect, a collaboration invite is sent automatically to the collaborator.
 That collaborator can then choose to decline or accept the invitation.

 If you see the status Invite pending, the collaborator is yet to respond to the invite.
 You can see who has declined your collaboration invite by clicking Show Declined.